 29 May–2 June: Feria de la Manzanilla in Sanlucar de Barrameda

 If you like your sherry, this Sanlucar de Barrameda festival (only in Spanish) should be right up your street.
 The locals celebrate their local drink by consuming unhealthy quantities of it, along with plenty of fish and tasty tapas.
-The week officially begins when the lights are turned on, but festivities usually start early the previous weekend.
+The week officially begins when the lights turn on, but festivities usually start early the previous weekend.
 On Sunday, there is a spectacular firework display to end the festival with a bang.

 23 June: El Colacho (Baby Jumping) Festival, Castrillo de Murcia, near Burgos